-- All applicants are required to submit an official copy of “Course-by-Course Evaluation” foreign transcript evaluation completed by World Education Services directly to ADEA CAAPID.
+- All applicants are required to submit an official copy of the “course-by-course” foreign transcript evaluation completed by World Education Services (WES) directly to ADEA CAAPID®.

-- ECE or other evaluation services reports are not accepted by WesternU.
+- Educational Credential Evaluators, Inc. (ECE) or other evaluation services reports are not accepted by WU CDM.

 - Official transcripts for any courses completed at U.S. institutions must be submitted to ADEA CAAPID.